How to spend a great day in Florence Italy

 florence things to do

 Take your time and sit down for a while.
 The music seems to always be playing on Piazza Signoria – it’s a paradise for street musicians.
 People from all over the world are busy drawing in their sketchbooks.
 Others are taking photos with every possible angle.
-However, no photo can truly depict what is laying out in front of you.
+However, no photo can truly depict what is lying in front of you.
 You can only truly experience it by being there.

 florence things to do

 As the sun sets, a whole new life starts off at Piazza Signoria.
 The sculptures seem to come alive, their shades create new forms and you almost feel like traveling back in time.
-Among them the replica of famous and almighty David by Michelangelo – ideal forms and pure beauty.
-Opposite from David – Perseus with head of Medusa – a darker version of the same beauty.
+Among them is the replica of the famous and almighty David by Michelangelo – ideal forms and pure beauty.
+Opposite from David – Perseus with the head of Medusa – a darker version of the same beauty.
 Any moment now, and the great Cosimo I himself would come out of the Palazzo.

 florence things to do